 And in the case of a homemade almond extract like this one, the dose is invariably tiny when you consider that you may use ¼ to ½ teaspoon to flavor an entire dish.

 Authorities estimate that eating up to 2 apricot kernels daily is safe (5).
-Assuming all of the amygdalin in this noyaux recipe .
+Assuming all of the amygdalin in this noyaux recipe.
 Each teaspoon of homemade almond extract would contain the equivalent of about ⅓ of an apricot kernel.
-Considering that's further spread out over an entire recipe which may feed six or more.
+Considering that's further spread out over an entire recipe that may feed six or more.